View our posts

 Twice a week, students kick-start their mornings with Book Club during tutor time, where they read and explore an age-appropriate text alongside their tutor.
 These carefully chosen books not only foster a love of reading but also spark meaningful discussions on important themes related to SMSC, PSHE, RSE, SACRE and broader real-world issues.
 This shared reading experience encourages curiosity, critical thinking, and a deeper connection to the world around them.

-In the Sixth Form, students benefit from two PSHE/RSE lessons with their tutors each week, as well as one career workshop.
-Additionally, we offer a vibrant and varied enrichment programme every Wednesday afternoon.
-This includes career-focused guest speakers, UCAS preparation, and a range of activities designed to foster creativity, curiosity, and mental well-being.
+In the Sixth Form, students benefit from two PSHE/RSE lessons with their tutors each week as well as bespoke study skills, mental well-being and career pathway sessions.
+Our programme of bi-weekly Year group assemblies also offers support through career-focused guest speakers, apprenticeship updates and UCAS preparation.
+In addition, we offer a vibrant and varied enrichment programme with a range of range of activities designed to support our core values of contribution, courtesy, cooperation, community and courage.

 These sessions are further complimented by additional drop-down days, assemblies, activities, charity work, volunteering opportunities, external speakers, work experience and trips.
 The curriculum is constantly being adapted to suit the ever-changing needs of the students and social contextual issues that arise.